Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

-HOUSTON — The National Hurricane Center is monitoring an area of thunderstorms in Georgia that is expected to move south into the most northeast portion of the Gulf of Mexico Tuesday morning.
+HOUSTON — The National Hurricane Center is monitoring an area of thunderstorms that is expected to move south into the most northeast portion of the Gulf of Mexico Tuesday morning.

-The NHC classified the disturbance as "Invest 92L" on Monday morning.
+The NHC has classified the disturbance as "Invest 92L."
 If it becomes a named storm it will be called Barry.

 It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents from Texas to Florida are urged to keep a very close watch; namely Texas and Louisiana.